IBM/FfDL/etc/converter/README.md

 The example FfDL manifest.yml is the [sample-FfDL.yaml](sample-FfDL.yaml).
 The description for each field is available at the [user-guide.md](../../docs/user-guide.md#24-creating-manifest-file).

-The example Watson Machine Learning manifest.yml is the [sample-WML.yaml](sample-WML.yaml).
-The description for each field is available at the [model definition guide](https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_working_with_training_run.html?audience=wdp&linkInPage=true) at Watson Data Platform.
+The example Watson Studio Deep Learning manifest.yml is the [sample-WML.yaml](sample-WML.yaml).
+The description for each field is available at the [model definition guide](https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_working_with_training_run.html?audience=wdp&linkInPage=true) at Watson Studio.